dotnet/AspNetCore.Docs/aspnet/mvc/controllers/testing.rst

 Unit Testing
 ------------
 :doc:`Unit testing </testing/unit-testing>` involves testing a part of an app in isolation from its infrastructure and dependencies.
-When unit testing controller logic, only the contents of a single action should be tested.
+When unit testing controller logic, only the contents of a single action should be tested, not the behavior of its dependencies.